SwedbankPay/developer.swedbankpay.com/payments/index.md

 [Direct][direct] is the option where you integrate directly using our Direct API.
 This is an integration with the most flexibility and opportunities.
-If you want to offer card payments and choose this option, you have to be PCI-DSS compliant.
+If you want to offer Card Payments and choose this option, you have to be PCI-DSS compliant.